 The story in the book was about Moses when he was a baby, and his mom had to put him in a basket and send him away because some bad people wanted to kill him.
 And the King’s daughter found him and rescued him and raised him as if he were her own son.

-I already knew the story from church activities, and while I liked it, I didn’t know why it was so important that Mom was reading it to me now when we had company downstairs.
+I already knew the story from church, and while I liked it, I didn’t know why it was so important that Mom was reading it to me now when we had company downstairs.

-But the story didn't end there.
-Apparently there was another little baby whose mother couldn’t look after it.
+But the story didn't end where it usually did.
+Instead, Mom read about another little baby whose mother couldn’t look after it.
 Only that happened now, not many years ago.
-And so the mother got help from some a nice lady who knew a couple who didn’t have any children of their own, and who wanted a baby.
+And so that mother went to find help.
+She found a nice lady who knew a married couple who didn’t have any children of their own, and who wanted a baby.
 So the baby’s mother gave the baby to the nice lady, and then she gave the baby to the childless couple, and the baby became their child.

 The last pages of the book said that just as God had looked after Moses, so he looked after the other baby, too.